Geodesic Models with Convexity Shape Prior: Experimental Results

 \subsection{Qualitative Comparisons}

-In order to set up the proposed geodesic models with convexity shape prior, we need to give the values of the related parameters.
-Specifically, we choose the parameters $\alpha\in\{3,4\}$ and $\mu\in\{0.1,1\}$ for the computation of the velocity defined in Eq.~\eqref{eq_Velocity}, and fix the parameter $\beta=1$ for the relative importance of the curvature term.
-The relaxation parameter $\epsilon=0.1$ is used for the numerical schemes of the HFM method.
-In the following experiments, the point $z$ is generated automatically using the procedure presented in Section~\ref{Subsec_ConvexAC_Ini}.
-In addition, unless otherwise specified, we apply the identical velocity $\psi$ and identical values of parameters $\beta,\,\xi$ to the instances of the classical curvature-penalized models and the proposed geodesic models with convexity shape constraint.
+We declare the values of the parameters used in the introduced convexity-constrained models.
+Specifically, we choose the parameters $\alpha\in\{3,4\}$ and $\mu\in\{0.1,1\}$ to perform the computation of the velocity~\eqref{eq_Velocity} for all models, and adopt the parameter $\beta\in\{1,1.2\}$ for the relative importance of the curvature regularization in the RSF-Convexity and Elastica-Convexity models.
+For the Dubins-Convexity model, the parameter $\beta$ defines a hard constraint on the curvature of the physical projections of the target geodesic paths, as formulated in Eq.~\eqref{eq_CDubins}.
+This lack of flexibility means that $\beta$ must be finely tuned for each individual image.

-In Fig.~\ref{fig_TRC}, we illustrate the qualitative comparison results with the Graph-Convexity model on the images chosen from the Convexity dataset~\cite{gorelick2016convexity}.
-The original images and the initial annotations are respectively shown in columns $1$ and $2$, where the red and blue dots respectively represent the point $z$ and the physical position $p$ of the source point $\fp=(p,\theta_p)$.
-The cyan arrow is positively collinear to $(\cos\theta_p,\sin\theta_p)^\top$.
-For the Graph-Convexity model, we leverage the seeded annotations provided by the authors~\cite{gorelick2016convexity} as the foreground and background scribbles.
-For fair comparison, we add the segment $[z,p]$ (resp. the segment $[p,q]$ such that $q\in\partial\Omega$ subject to $(p-z)\propto (q-p)$) to the foreground scribbles (resp. to the background scribbles).
-In column $3$ of Fig.~\ref{fig_TRC}, we can see that the segmentation regions from~\cite{gorelick2016convexity} indeed appear to be approximately convex, but fail to accurately recover the objective regions.
-In contrast, the proposed RSF-Convexity and Elastica-Convexity models are capable of yielding smooth and accurate segmentation contours, as shown in columns $4$ and $5$.
-Moreover, the segmentation results from both of the proposed geodesic models are quite close to each other, despite their different regularities on the curvature.
+Fig.~\ref{fig_TRC} illustrates the qualitative comparison of the Graph-Convexity, RSF-Convexity and Elastica-Convexity models on images from the Convexity dataset~\cite{gorelick2016convexity}.
+The original images and the initial annotations are respectively demonstrated in columns $1$ and $2$.
+In column $2$, the cyan dots represent the physical positions $p$ of the source points $\fp=(p,\theta_p)$, and the arrows are positively collinear to the directions $(\cos\theta_p,\sin\theta_p)$.
+The foreground and background scribbles are provided by the Convexity dataset.
+For fair comparison, we add the segment $[z,p]$ (resp. the segment $[p,q]$ such that $q\in\partial\Omega$ subject to $(p-z)\propto (q-p)$) to the foreground scribbles (resp. the background scribbles) to initialize the Graph-Convexity model.
+In column $3$, the contours from the Graph-Convexity model indeed are approximately convex, but fail to accurately delineate the objective boundaries.
+In contrast, the RSF-Convexity and Elastica-Convexity models are capable of producing smooth and accurate contours, see columns $4$ and $5$.
+Moreover, the physical projections of the geodesic paths from both the RSF-Convexity and Elastica-Convexity models are quite close to each other, despite their different regularities on the curvature.